stormcrows/wspack/README.md

 # wspack

-WsPack offers a WebSocket client & server for quick setup of a realtime app.
+WsPack offers a WebSocket client & server scaffolding for an instant realtime app.

 Websockets are great technology for:
   - broadcasting messages,